How to Add a Project Status Report to Your SharePoint Site

-In a recent post I explained why project metrics are useful and how to track them.
-The beauty of project metrics is that they are fluid and dynamic, constantly updating as people update their work in the SharePoint Project Management Site, providing an at-a-glance look at how the project is doing.
+Project metrics are really important for giving you a quick snapshot of project progress right in your project site.
+The beauty of project metrics is that they are fluid and dynamic, constantly updating as people work through their deliverables and update the SharePoint project management site, giving the team an at-a-glance look at how the project is doing.

-Out pops a dialog box to enter the relevant status comments.
+Now you have a datasheet view to quickly enter the relevant status comments.
 The cool part about it is that all you have to enter into the form is the stuff it doesn’t know, i.e. how are you feeling about the project?
 Why are things going wrong?
 What do you have planned next?
 It’s the information your boss and stakeholders would be looking for anyway, so why not add it the collaborative site where it can be easily tracked and accessed by everyone.

 So you save that information and you have a status report.
 Remember we’re already reporting on project metrics automatically, so that information is pulled in from other areas of the project site.

-Get started managing projects on SharePoint today with these two free (yes completely free!) templates that will transform out-of-the-box SharePoint 2010, 2013, 2016 and SharePoint Online into collaborative workspaces and allow you to create project status reports for real-time project visibility.
+Get started managing projects on SharePoint today with our Free SharePoint Project Management Template that will transform out-of-the-box SharePoint 2010, 2013, 2016, and 2019 into collaborative workspaces and allow you to create project status reports for real-time project visibility.